edgecollective/edge-blog/projects/ojofeliz.md

 # Planned hardware components

-Except for the custom PCBs we will be designing, nearly every component of the system consists of off-the-shelf hardware.
+Except for the custom PCBs we will be designing, nearly every component of the system consists of off-the-shelf hardware, including the satellite modem (Fig 4), ultrasonic water sensor (Fig 5), and microcontroller + LoRa radio (Fig 6).

+We'll be designing a simple, easy-to-solder through-hole PCB (printed circuit board) to integrate these components and allows them to be easily mounted inside a weatherproof enclosure, and connected to a solar panel, battery, and associated solar charging circuitry.

 <!--
 | [![](/img/ojofeliz/ultrasonic_housing.jpg)](/img/ojofeliz/ultrasonic_housing.jpg) |